jackrichter/moveObjectOnTable/README.md

 The application was developed using the following technologies:
 - Java version 17.0.5
 - Maven version 3.8.7
-- Spring Boot 3 with Lombok dependency only.
+- Spring Boot 3 with Lombok dependency only (removes a lot of boillerplate code).
+- JUnit 5

   **Application**
   This application is a simple simulation of a point inside a table being